math-exe/math-exe/README.md

 # 💫 About Me:
-🔭 I’m currently working on: Meta Tracker<br>👯 I’m currently learning: Machine Learning for Data Science<br>💬 Ask me about: I.A <br>⚡ Fun fact: The name 'Bluetooth' was inspired by a Viking king named Harald Bluetooth, known for unifying Scandinavian tribes.
+🔭 I’m currently working on: RPA <br>👯 I’m currently learning: Machine Learning for Data Science<br>💬 Ask me about: I.A <br>⚡ Fun fact: The name 'Bluetooth' was inspired by a Viking king named Harald Bluetooth, known for unifying Scandinavian tribes.
 Likewise, Bluetooth technology seeks to unify electronic devices. 📶🛡️

 ## 🌐 Socials: